The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Introduction

 \subsection{Main results}

-Ramsey's theorem for pairs admits various decompositions, that is, is equivalent to the conjunction of strictly weaker statements.
+Ramsey's theorem for pairs admits various decompositions into conjunctions of strictly weaker statements.
 Among them, the decomposition into the Erd\H{o}s-Moser theorem and the Ascending Descending sequence principle is particularly interesting for various technical reasons.

 \begin{definition}[Erd\H{o}s-Moser theorem] A tournament $T$ is an irreflexive binary relation such that for all $x,y \in \omega$ with $x \not= y$, exactly one of $T(x,y)$ or $T(y,x)$ holds.
 A set~$H$ is \emph{$T$-transitive} if the relation $T$ over $H$ is transitive in the usual sense. $\emo$ is the statement ``Every infinite tournament $T$ has an infinite transitive subtournament.'' \end{definition}